-In an effort to teach our students responsibility for returning library books on time, a fine will be assessed for overdue books.
+All library books must be returned on time as other students are waiting to check out the same book.
 If your child is absent on his/her library day, please remind him/her to return the book on the first day back to school.
 If a student loses or damages a library book, parents will purchase a new copy of the book in replacement, or pay a replacement fee.
 An incomplete grade will be given for outstanding fines, or lost books that have not been replaced or paid for.
 St. Andrew participates in a computerized Accelerated Reader Program to benefit our students.
 All students and parents are expected to sign an Acceptable Use Policy for this program outlining the guidelines for test taking and at home use policy.
-Tests are not to be taken at home.
 Taking a test for another student or on books not read is considered cheating.